eskatos/playqi/README.md

 [http://qi4j.org/help.html](http://qi4j.org/help.html)

 As Qi4j itself is written in the Java language, this Play plugin is too.
-Sample code you'll find below is __Java__ code but all this works in Play __Scala__ applications.
+Sample code you'll find below is __Java__ code but most of this works in Play __Scala__ applications.

 You can use Qi4j for a small part of your application where Composite Oriented